SCALER: Versatile Multi-Limbed Robot for Free-Climbing in Extreme Terrains: Discussion and Limitation

 \subsubsection{Rigidity and Compliance}

-Since SCALER is a loco-grasping platform, balancing conflicting requirements presents a design challenge.
-For instance, rigidity in joints and linkages provides the benefit of accuracy and repeatability in position-controlled manipulation under load \cite{Wang2020}, while compliance offers mechanical adaptability \cite{HRP2_ladder}.
-Such adaptability is useful for mechanically compensating for uncertainties in the system and the environment.
-In the modified trot gait, compliance is used as the open-loop force control.
+Since SCALER is a loco-grasping platform, balancing conflicting requirements presents design challenges.
+Rigidity in joints and linkages provides the benefit of accuracy and repeatability in position-controlled manipulation under load \cite{Wang2020}, while compliance offers mechanical adaptability \cite{HRP2_ladder}.
+Such adaptability is useful for compensating for system and environment \red{uncertainties}.

-Nonetheless, we observed failure cases in experiments due to leg compliance, especially in high-friction environments such as sandpaper.
+Nonetheless, we observed failure cases in experiments due to leg compliance in high-friction environments such as sandpaper in Section \ref{sec:overhang} and in \cite{contact_rich}.
 When SCALER approaches an object with a high-friction surface, it can fail to grasp the object if one of its fingers makes an undesired contact.
 In position control settings, the leg stiffness limits the force required to break this undesired contact unless the joint reaches its torque limit.
 This limitation arises because the deflection is solely due to the difference between the intended goal position and the point where the undesired contact occurs.

-SCALER leg consists of three major compliance sources: parallel link mechanisms, gear backlash, and wear.
-The passive joints and carbon fiber tubes are respectively compliant, though the SCALER's two redundant front linkages enhance rigidity.
-The SCALER's actuators use spur gear with $0.25\degree$ backlash, translating to the maximum $1.65$ mm offset given leg length.
-This uncertainty propagates through the serial shoulder and leg and the parallel mechanism non-linearly across the workspace.
-Over time, the gear and output shaft wear increase backlash and the task-space position control inaccuracy.
-The model in Section \ref{sec:compliance_model} helps us understand the characteristics of the SCALER leg compliance.
+SCALER leg consists of three major compliance sources: parallel link mechanisms, backlash, and wear.
+The passive joints and carbon fiber tubes are relatively compliant, though the SCALER's two redundant front linkages enhance rigidity.
+The SCALER's actuators use a spur gear with \SI{0.25}{\degree} backlash, translating to the maximum \SI{1.65}{\milli\meter} offset given leg length.
+Over time, the gear and output shaft wear increase backlash.
+The model in Section \ref{sec:compliance_model} helps us understand the characteristics of the SCALER leg compliance \red{and we utilized it for stiffness force control}.
 Leg compliance has been accounted for in planning as demonstrated in \cite{multi-surface} and \cite{risk_aware}.